emagri/sudoku/_proc/01_board.html.md

 ---
-description: Class for Sudoku board
+description: Class for Sudoku board.
+Implements import and export, rendering and solving of a Sudoku puzzle
 output-file: board.html
 title: board